codeByChar/codeByChar/README.md

 - HTML/CSS, Git, Java

 ## ✨ What I enjoy
-Clean UI, thoughtful UX, creative problem-solving and bringing ideas to life with empathy and precision.
+Intuitive and clean UI, thoughtful UX, creative problem-solving and bringing ideas to life with empathy and precision.